Vietnam.vn - Nền tảng quảng bá Việt Nam

 Soybean prices fluctuate

 Soybean prices traded sideways yesterday and ended with little change at around $373/ton.
-The market showed a clear two-way trend as the May futures contract fell slightly, while the November new crop contract rose slightly.
+The market showed a clear two-way trend as the May contract fell slightly, while the November new crop contract increased slightly.
 This sideways movement was explained by the conflicting effects of negative fundamentals and technical recovery at the end of the session.

 Giá bạc quay đầu giảm nhẹ 0,33% xuống còn 34,07 USD/ounce